 The Last Word

-Offering delivery can have a hugely positive impact on your business – increasing sales, setting you up for return visits, and more.
-You just need to be aware of and managing the associated risks.
-And its not a “set it and forget it” activity – your insurance program needs to be carefully reviewed on and managed a regular basis because as you grow your business your risks evolve with it.
+Offering delivery can positively impact your business – increasing sales, setting you up for return visits, and more.
+You need to be aware of and manage the associated risks.
+And it’s not a “set it and forget it” activity – your insurance program needs to be carefully reviewed and managed regularly because as you grow your business, your risks evolve with it.

-We need your restaurant in our community – we’ll help you make sure its properly protected.
+We need your restaurant in our community – we’ll help you ensure it’s adequately protected.